Gregg Doyel: Awards

 In 2010, Doyel finished second in the Associated Press Sports Editors' annual contest for column writing.
 He finished first in 2014 and again in 2017.

 Dennis Howell of DallasProSportSpot.com named Doyel "Columnist of the Year" for 2011.

-In January 2015, it was announced that Gregg Doyel was named winner of the U.S. Harness Writers Association's 53rd Annual John Hervey Award for Excellence in Harness Racing Journalism.
+In January 2015, Gregg Doyel was winner of the U.S. Harness Writers Association's 53rd Annual John Hervey Award for Excellence in Harness Racing Journalism.
 He was honored for his column on trainer/driver Verlin Yohder titled "Hey Hollywood!
 Another Classic Indiana Underdog Story", which appeared in the November 11, 2014 issue of the Indianapolis Star.